ludwig-ai/ludwig-docs/docs/configuration/model_type.md

     - only a single text input and text output feature is supported (for now)
     - the `combiner` section is ignored

-## Model Type: GBM

-The GBM model type is a gradient boosting machine (GBM) tree model.
-It is a tree model that is trained using a supported tree learner.
-Currently, the only supported tree learner is LightGBM.

-!!! attention

-    Selecting the `gbm` model type introduces the following limitations:

-    - only binary, category, and number features are supported
-    - only a single output feature is supported
-    - the `combiner` section is ignored